 Schools often promise you a certain number of hours a week, but classes are then cancelled, normally at the last minute, making this a frustrating and difficult way to make a living in Turkey.

 The advantage of teaching privately is that you don't need a TEFL certificate or even a university degree.
-You can advertise your services on https://istanbul.craigslist.org and www.sahibinden.com.
+You can advertise your services on istanbul.craigslist.com.tr and www.sahibinden.com.

 The disadvantage is that, unless you are willing to travel to clients' offices and homes (which is time-consuming, and potentially risky for women), they tend to cancel when they get busy and learning English suddenly becomes a low priority.
 As with business English schools, most teaching takes place on weekends and evenings, when the students have spare time.

 University jobs command the best wages, with work permits and, often, flights thrown in.
-Universities also generally operate more professionally than many establishments in other sectors.
+Universities also generally operate more professionally than many establishments in the previous sectors.

 The teacher's job is often to prepare freshman students for courses that will largely be taught in English.

-As with dershane (private schools), jobs are advertised around May and June, and run roughly from September until June.
+As with dershane, jobs are advertised around May and June, and run roughly from September until June.

-- If it's an employer such as a school or international company, they should be well versed in the process.
+- If it's an employer such as a school or international company, they should be well versed in the process and can handle the majority of the paperwork.

 - The visa can be obtained in Turkey or from a Turkish embassy or consulate.